17 Best Beaches in Toronto: Your 2026 Beach Guide

 Ultimately, whether you’re here for a day at the beach or a peaceful autumn day, Bluffer’s Park Beach is considered by many to be one of the best beaches on Lake Ontario.

-9. Cherry Beach
+9. Cherry Beach – Ideal for Water Sports

-Cherry Beach is the best place for kitesurfing, kayaking, and windsurfing.
-While there is a small beach and you can go swimming here, the beach is not as sandy as some of the other beaches in Toronto.
-This beach also does not have a playground for young children.
+While there is a small beach for swimming here, the beach is not as sandy as some of the other beaches in Toronto.
+Cherry Beach also does not have a playground for young children.

 In exciting news, the Port Lands area around Cherry Beach is currently undergoing a multi-million dollar revitalization.
 This transformation is expected to bring significant improvements to the area, making it an even better destination for visitors in the coming years.

-10. Sunnyside Park Beach
+10. Sunnyside Park Beach – A West End Gem

 Plus, it’s an ideal spot to catch the thrilling air show that takes place during the Canadian National Exhibition each year.

-11. HTO Park Beach
+11. HTO Park Beach – Urban Beach in Downtown Toronto

-This man-made sandy beach features Muskoka chairs and umbrellas, providing a comfortable spot to relax by the lake on a beautiful day.
-It’s also easily accessible from one of the stops on Toronto’s Sightseeing Hop-on Hop-off Bus.
+We enjoy visiting this man-made sandy beach features and sitting in the Muskoka chairs under the bright yellow umbrellas with a coffee and snack in hand.
+It’s a comfortable spot to relax by the lake on a beautiful day.

 With plenty of restaurants and patios in the vicinity, you can easily find a place to dine or enjoy a refreshing beverage.

-12. Sugar Beach Park
+12. Sugar Beach Park – Instagram Popular

 Sugar Beach, like HTO Beach, is a small man-made beach in the GTA area of Toronto, and it has a unique charm of its own.